Anastasia-at/Anastasia-at/README.md

 **A few words about my work**<br>
 With my problem-solving skills, attention to detail and developed communication skills the management has entrusted me with the direct handling of payments and refunds, as well as in communication with suppliers and key customers on financial matters.

 Also, I am quite good at working as a communication hub (problem-solving) for accounting, technical support and development departments.
 If one of these departments has issues starting with the words "Where" and "Why", I am the one who can assist them to solve the issue effectively.

-I rejected an offer from our accounting team to work as an accountant because, in my opinion, they deal with a routine and there is no space for creativity at all which I would like to have in my work.
+I've rejected an offer from our accounting team to work as an accountant because, in my opinion, they deal with a routine and there is no space for creativity at all which I would like to have in my work.
 So, I found such an opportunity in analytics.
 Also the idea of working with popular languages in the world of data and various visualization tools inspires me  :star_struck:

-As a result I completed the course Data Analyst Specialization and I am ready to try a new role as Data Analyst.
+As a result I completed the course Data Analyst Specialization and I am ready to go for a new role as Data Analyst.